microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-query-template.md

 ms.prod: "search"
 ---

-# Use the Microsoft Search API to sort search results
+# Use QueryTemplate Microsoft Search API
 QueryTemplate provides a way to template user query.

-## Example 1: Single-level sort
+## Example 1: Use KQL/FQL in Graph Search

 ### Request